oatkiller/harmony-collections/README.md

 * __delete__ `map.delete(key)`.
 Returns true.

+# WeakMap

+Same as Map for the moment.
+The primary difference for usage is that Maps can be iterated and WeakMaps cannot.
+Iteration isn't implemented currently so there's no real difference.

 # Set

 Sets are similar to arrays but enforce uniqueness of values.
-Setting the same value twice will only result in one being added to the set.
+Adding the same value twice will only result in one being added to the set.

 * __add__ `set.add(value)`.
 Inserts a value of any type into the set if it's not already in the set.
 * __has__ `set.has(value)`.
 Returns boolean.